How to use sound in mixed-reality applications

 - If your application has a wake word, use a short, gentle tone when the device starts listening.
 Use a subtle looping sound while the application is listening.

-Notifications communicate application-state changes and other events that aren't initiated by the user, such as process completions, messages, and phone calls.
+Notifications signal application-state changes and other events the user didn't initiate.
+State changes can include process completions, messages, and phone calls.

 In mixed reality, objects sometimes move out of the user's field of view.
-Accompany moving animated objects with a spatialized sound that depends on the object type and speed of motion.
+Pair moving animated objects with a spatialized sound that depends on the object type and speed of motion.

 - It helps to play a spatialized sound at the end of an animation to inform the user of the object's new position.

 - For gradual movements, a "whoosh" sound during movement helps the user track the object.

 Message notification sounds may be heard repeatedly, sometimes in quick succession.
 It's important they don't stand out or sound harsh.
 Mid-range positive tonal sounds are effective.

 - Incoming-call sounds should have similar qualities to a cell phone ringtone.
 These sounds are looping musical phrases that play until the user answers the call.

 - Voice communication connection and disconnection should have a short, tonal sound.
 The connection sound should be a positive tone to indicate a successful connection.
 The disconnection sound should be a neutral sound to indicate completion of the call.